fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/federal_accounts/federal_account_id/spending_over_time.md

 FORMAT: 1A
 HOST: https://api.usaspending.gov

-# List of Available Program Activities [/api/v2/federal_accounts/{federal_account_id}/spending_over_time]
+# Account Spending by Time Period [/api/v2/federal_accounts/{federal_account_id}/spending_over_time]

-This endpoint supports the Federal Account page and allow for listing spending by the Federal Account.
+This endpoint supports the Federal Account page and allows for listing spending by the Federal Account within certain periods of time.

 ## POST